stanford-crfm/levanter/docs/examples/Fine-Tuning-Function-Calling.md

 ## Example Task
 Our example task is based on the [GEM ViGGO](https://huggingface.co/datasets/GEM/viggo) dataset.
 It translates conversational English queries into function calls within the video game domain.
-Each example features a plain English input and a structured output that adheres to predefined rules for function names and arguments
+Each example features a plain English input and a structured output that adheres to predefined rules for function names and attributes

 Below are some examples from the dataset: